Cambridge Museum of Technology

 The Cambridge Museum of Technology is an industrial heritage museum situated in Cambridge, England.
 The original building, a scheduled monument, housed a combined sewage pumping and waste destructor station built in 1894.
 The museum helps people to explore, enjoy, and learn about their industrial heritage by celebrating the achievements of local industries and the people who worked in them.
-The large site on the River Cam has green spaces for picnics and a fun, relaxed atmosphere for families.
-There are audio-visual displays, hands-on exhibits, and children's activities, as well as traditional museum displays and historic buildings.
-The Victorian Pumping Station with its original machinery showcases 19th-century engineering and technology.
-Displays on the forgotten industries of Cambridge reveal an alternative side of the city's history to the famous colleges.
-And the story is brought into the 20th century with exhibitions on innovative local companies in our new Pye building.
+The site on the River Cam has green spaces for picnics and a fun, relaxed atmosphere for families.
+There are audio-visual displays, hands-on exhibits, and children's activities, as well as museum displays and historic buildings.
+The Victorian Pumping Station, with its machinery, showcases 19th-century engineering and technology.
+Displays on the industries of Cambridge reveal an alternative side of the city's history to the famous colleges.
+And the story is brought into the 20th century with exhibitions on local companies in our Pye building.
 Featuring Pye (Electronics company) and Cambridge Scientific Instrument Company.

 History of the pumping station

 The Cheddars Lane Pumping Station was originally opened in 1894 in a scheme which also saw the creation of a sewage farm at Milton, two and a quarter miles away.
 Household rubbish was burnt to raise steam, to power the engines which pumped sewage to the Milton sewage farm.
-At the farm it was used as a fertiliser to grow the crops which fed the horses that pulled the carts which collected the rubbish and brought it to the pumping station.
+At the farm, it was used as a fertiliser to grow the crops which fed the horses that pulled the carts which collected the rubbish and brought it to the pumping station.
 Even the ash from the burnt rubbish could be used in road making.

 1894, original equipment

-Originally, the boilers used to provide steam to the sewage pumping engines were heated by the burning of waste collected around the city in destructor furnaces, these are the only near complete examples surviving.
+Originally, the boilers used to provide steam to the sewage pumping engines were heated by the burning of waste collected around the city in destructor furnaces; these are the only near-complete examples that survive.
 It represents a typical early design and layout of a good medium-sized municipal destructor, buildings, and its equipment and chimney.